poole/hyde/docs/6.1.0/complete.md

 Hydejack now has a dedicated layout for about pages.
 To use it, open `about.md` and change the `layout` in the front matter to `about` and delete `{\% include about-short.html author=site.author %\}`.

-## From free to "PRO" version*
+## From free to PRO version*
-Upgrading form the free version to "PRO" is straightforward.
-All that is necessary to copy the following folders from "PRO" into your repository.
+Upgrading form the free version to PRO is straightforward.
+All that is necessary to copy the following folders from PRO into your repository.

 * `_includes`
 * `_layouts`